An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Model and Predictor

 \subsection{Predictor as a Function of the True Model Parameters}

+We first define a predictor as a function of the unknown $\bm{\omega}$.
+This predictor is also defined in \cite{ybarra2003}.
+We provide a derivation that differs slightly from that of \cite{ybarra2003}.
 One can express the parameter of interest as $\theta_{i} = Y_{i} - e_{i}$.
 We define a predictor of the parameter of interest as $Y_{i} - \hat{e}_{i}$, where $\hat{e}_{i}$ is an appropriately defined predictor of $e_{i}$.
 We now proceed to develop a form for $\hat{e}_{i}$.
 As in \cite{fuller2009measurement} and \cite{ybarra2008small}, define